simpsonst/polydoclot/README.md

   .html: t=text/html
   .en-GB: c=UTF-8 l=en-GB
   ```

-  (The PHP script `src/share/webzip.php` reads this from zipped documentation.
-  .)

 - `doc-properties.xml` &ndash; These Java properties describe programmatically how to link to elements within the documentation.
   The property `link.scheme` holds a string that can be read by `MacroFormatter`, and subsequently be used to generate URIs to specific elements.